GitSimmons/confluence-floating-toc/README.md

 ### Motivation

-Confluence's Table of Contents Macro is pretty bare bones, and a friend wanted a more user-friendly version.
+Confluence's Table of Contents Macro is pretty bare bones, and a friend wanted a more user-friendly version with some neat features like multi level highlighting and sticky positioning.

 ## Instructions